mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 |-|-|:-:|
 |{{property(idRef)}}|`ID`|1|
 |{{property(name)}}|`string`|0..1|
-{: caption="Value Properties of Reference"}
+{: caption="Value Properties of Reference" label="table:value-properties-of-reference"}

 Descriptions for Value Properties of {{block(Reference)}}:

 * {{property(idRef)}}

-    pointer to the {{property(id)}} attribute of an element that contains the information to be associated with this element.
+    pointer to the {{property(id)}} of an entity that contains the information to be associated with this entity.

 * {{property(name)}}